 The UNDP Country Office in South Africa is a centre of development excellence and partner of choice, in promoting the achievement of South Africa’s Vision 2014, the Millennium Development Goals and beyond.

 UNESCO – the United Nations Educational, Scientific and Cultural Organization (UNESCO) was founded on 16 November 1945.
 UNESCO functions as a laboratory of ideas and a standard-setter to forge universal agreements on emerging ethical issues.
 The Organization also serves as a clearinghouse – for the dissemination and sharing of information and knowledge – while helping Member States to build their human and institutional capacities in diverse fields.
-The UNESCO Office Windhoek is a cluster office, representing Angola, Lesotho, Namibia, South Africa and Swaziland.
-The office works in close synergy with UN Country Teams, National Commissions for UNESCO and other development partners of the five cluster countries.
+The UNESCO Multi-Sectoral Regional Office for Southern Africa is based in Zimbabwe and covers nine countries, including South Africa.
+In South Africa, UNESCO’s focus is on education for all; sexual and reproductive health; media freedom and development, especially community media, science, technology and innovation policies; as well culture and sustainable development.

 The United Nations Population Fund (UNFPA) is an international development agency that promotes the right of every woman, man and child to enjoy a life of health and equal opportunity.
 UNFPA supports countries in using population data for policies and programmes to reduce poverty and to ensure that every pregnancy is wanted, every birth is safe, every young person is free of HIV/AIDS, and every girl and woman is treated with dignity and respect.